 OIG Background Checks: What to Know and How to Prepare

-A single employee or vendor on exclusion lists can cost your healthcare organization six figures and/or harm your reputation – but there is a reliable process to avoid this fate.
-OIG background checks are a vital part of any healthcare compliance program, ensuring you never hire or partner with an excluded individual or entity and remain fully OIG compliant.
+A single employee or vendor on exclusion lists can cost your healthcare organization six figures and/or harm your reputation, but there is a reliable process to avoid this fate.
+OIG background checks are a vital part of any healthcare compliance program, so you avoid hiring or partnering with an excluded individual or entity and remain fully OIG compliant.

 This article explains what that means in practice and provides a proven framework to help you implement and scale OIG background check best practices.
 But first, let’s establish why compliance leaders should care about this topic.